lgondara/qa_gen/iclr_bp_v2.md

 ## Co-Design and AI Literacy

-We had a significant structural advantage: we are the provincial cancer registry, meaning our team includes ML researchers, tumor registrars, and oncologists working side-by-side.
+We had a significant structural advantage, being a large healthcare organization, our team includes ML researchers, tumor registrars, other subject matter experts, and clinicians working side-by-side.

 This collaboration forced a critical pivot in our project.
 Initially, our goal was purely technical: "Create an NLP solution that is 99% accurate."
-However, after sitting down with the registrars and understanding their daily struggles, we realized that accuracy wasn't their primary pain point.
-Their problem was the **24-month backlog**.
+However, after sitting down with other stake-holders and understanding their daily struggles, we realized that accuracy wasn't their primary pain point.
+Their problem was the *24-month backlog* due to them being inundated with data.

 We revised our goal to "Reduce the backlog by 50%," which changed our entire technical roadmap.
 Instead of building a black-box classifier to replace humans, we built an assistive tool that highlights evidence to speed them up.